abdessalaam/mastodon_aurora/README.md

 - more discreet verified links indication
 - larger names of authors in the feed
 - slightly more spacious compose panel
-- custom font for navigation and headers
+- custom fonts for navigation, headers, and body
 - added background option for login and sign-up pages
 - custom thumbnail option for moved profiles
 - clearer indication of direct messages (colour accent)
 - pulsating dot for unread direct messages
 - various other small tweaks and changes
+- styled "translate" link (based on DeepL implenentation)

 ## Instructions